jameswilson/ckeditor_image2/README.md

 Image2 is an enhanced image plugin for CKEditor that supports image captions, CSS class-based alignment and centering.

+This module effectively replaces the default Image plugin that comes with CKeditor with the Enhanced Image plugin.

 Requirements
 ------------

 This module requires CKEditor Standard or Full version to be installed in your site's libraries folder.
 CKEditor version 4.4 or higher is recommended.
-This module should work with both the ckeditor module OR the Wysiwyg API module, but currently has only been tested against the WYSIWYG API module.
+This module should work with both the CKEditor module OR the Wysiwyg API module, but currently has only been tested against the Wysiwyg API module.

 Installation
 ------------